shaloo/docs.arcana/docs/ca/integrate/web.md

 })
 ```

-Use the `setOnIntentHook` UI hook to display the intent, source of funds and the associated fees for the chain abstracted transactions.
-Allow the users to confirm before issuing such a transaction and let them spend on any destination chain specified in the intent.
+Use the `setOnIntentHook` UI hook to show the intent, funds source, and fees.
+Let users confirm the transaction before spending on the target chain.

 ```js
 ca.setOnIntentHook(({ intent, allow, deny, refresh }) => {